RobWar-code/code-libraries/README.md

 program code.
 It is suggested that you incorporate the test code into your app, or set-up a special app for this purpose.

+### svg Data
+The svg data is as provided in the inkscape originated file format.

+#### Traced Format Svg
+When a .png file is imported and traced by inkscape, it produces a single path d= pathset.
+The first path is the black background and the subsequent the transparent feature overlay.

+This creates a problem if the graphic has both solid and transparent regions, since in effect we are using only two colours, not three.

+Assuming that we can identify the regions in the svg that should be transparent we then have the problem of how to "cut them out" from the first black background path.

+To make a cut-out we can establish four nodes two in the outer path and two in the cut-out path such that they form a channel between the two shapes.
+The shape of the cut-out can then be merged in with the coordinates of the outer path.

+The function doPathCutout(outerPath, cutoutPath) in svgPlot.js can be used for this purpose, using the svgObject type data.

 ### Conversion Functions

 Caveat: This conversion function allows for only one group in the